ethereum/EIPs/EIPS/eip-3.md

 # Specification

 The opcode `CALLDEPTH` should return the remaining call stack depth.
 A value of `0` means that the call stack is exhausted, and no further calls can be made.

+# Rationale

+The actual call stack depth, as well as the call stack depth limit, are present in the EVM during execution, but just not available within the EVM.
+The implementation should be fairly simple and would provide a cheap and way to protect against call stack attacks.